Battle of Slivnitsa

-The Battle of Slivnitsa (Битка при Сливница, Битка на Сливници) was a victory of the Bulgarian army over the Serbians on 17–19 November 1885 in the Serbo-Bulgarian War.
-It solidified the unification between the Kingdom of Bulgaria and Eastern Rumelia.
+The Battle of Slivnitsa (Битка при Сливница, Битка на Сливници) was a battle between the Bulgarian Army and the Royal Serbian Army from 17 to 19 November 1885, in the Serbo-Bulgarian War.
+The Bulgarian victory solidified the unification between the Principality of Bulgaria and Eastern Rumelia.

 Background

-The conclusion of the Russo-Turkish War (1877-1878) and the Congress of Berlin 1878 left Bulgaria divided into two sections.
+The conclusion of the Russo-Turkish War (1877–1878) and the Congress of Berlin 1878 left Bulgaria divided into two sections.
 The area north of the Balkan Mountains and Sofia became an autonomous principality.
-Eastern Rumelia between the Balkan and Rhodope mountains gained semi-autonomous status with an Ottoman appointed Christian governor.
+Eastern Rumelia between the Balkan and Rhodope mountains gained semi-autonomous status with an Ottoman-appointed Christian governor.

-The Bulgarian Assembly chose Prince Alexander Battenberg as their ruler and continued to press for the reunification of their country.
-Political changes in 1883 caused a cooling in relations between Bulgaria and their protector Russia, who now opposed reunification.
+The Bulgarian Assembly chose Prince Alexander Battenberg as its ruler and continued to press for the reunification of the country.
+Political changes in 1883 caused a cooling in relations between Bulgaria and its protector, Russia, which now opposed reunification.

-In September 1885 a rebellion broke out in Eastern Rumelia.
+In September 1885, a rebellion broke out in Eastern Rumelia.
 Alexander was placed in a difficult position.
-Russian opposition if he supported the revolt, or the loss of his throne unless he retained leadership of the Bulgarian national movement.
+He risked Russian opposition if he supported the revolt and the loss of his throne unless he retained leadership of the Bulgarian national movement.
 He decided to keep his throne.
-In response the Russians recalled all their officers which left the Bulgarian army virtually leaderless above the rank of captain.
+In response, the Russians recalled all of their officers, which left the Bulgarian Army virtually leaderless above the rank of captain.